What is olaparib?

 Olaparib is usually taken as two tablets in the morning and two tablets in the evening.
 You should swallow the tablets whole with water.
 The tablets can be taken with or without food.

-If you are having hormone therapy, you will continue having it at the same time as your olaparib treatment, even if its stopped working so well.
+If you are having hormone therapy, you will continue having it at the same time as your olaparib treatment, even if its stopped working unless you have had surgery to remove the testicles.

 You should not drink grapefruit juice while taking olaparib as it can affect the way the medicine works.